XinleiRen/MTFAA-Net/README.md

-An unofficial Tensorflow implementation of MTFAA-Net: "Multi-Scale Temporal Frequency Convolutional Network With Axial Attention for Speech Enhancement", which was implemented for 16kHz audios.
+An unofficial Tensorflow non-causal implementation of MTFAA-Net: "Multi-Scale Temporal Frequency Convolutional Network With Axial Attention for Speech Enhancement", which was implemented for 16kHz audios.